 Many experiments have been carried out to modify the lance tips in order to control splashing or spitting in the BOF converter.
 The importance of proper design of nozzle diameters and inclination angles is necessary for an optimum pressure distribution of the O2 jet.
 Different studies have shown that the top blowing with bottom stirring of the converter bath gives superior performance than only the top blowing in BOF converter with respect to splashing and spitting.

 Various methods of bottom blowing for stirring have been adopted.
 A ceramic plug with embedded multiple small pipes or multiple slits is used in the bottom tuyeres.
 The stirring is performed with special refractory stirring elements or through small, unprotected tuyeres that are arranged in the converter bottom.

-The process of bottom blowing effectively raise bath height, and show different refractory wear profiles as compared to the wear profiles obtained in the top blown LD converter.
-Wear of the tuyeres and surrounding areas is often severe in this type of process, and requires the use of erosion resistant high density materials to resist the turbulent flow of molten metal.
+The process of bottom blowing effectively raise bath height, and show different refractory wear profiles as compared to the wear profiles obtained in the top blown BOF converter.
+Wear of the tuyeres and surrounding areas is often severe in this type of process, and requires the use of erosion resistant high density materials to resist the turbulent flow of molten steel.

-If the tuyere is covered with heavy slag, the downstream pressure increases.
+If the stirring plug brick is covered with heavy slag, the downstream pressure increases.
 In case it increases beyond a preset limit, control changes from flow control to pressure control and the control valve then responds to a different control algorithm.
 On reduction of pressure (less than a hysteresis value), control reverts to flow control.
-Changeover between control modes is to be automatic, as the non active loop tracks the output of the active loop.
+Change-over between control modes is to be automatic, as the non active loop tracks the output of the active loop.